greenelab/iscb-diversity-manuscript/manuscript.md

 We observed a gradual increase of the proportion of predicted female authorships, arriving at an average of approximately 28% in 2017-2019 (Fig. {@fig:gender_breakdown}, left).
 In recent years, ISCB Fellows and keynote speakers appear to have similar gender proportions compared to the population of authors published in computational biology and bioinformatics journals (averaged around 30% in the last three years, Fig. {@fig:gender_breakdown}, right).
-Examining each honor category, we [observed](https://greenelab.github.io/iscb-diversity/10.visualize-gender.html#sup_fig_s1) an increasing trend of honorees who were women, especially in the group of ISCB Fellows, which markedly increased after 2015.
+Examining each honor category, we observed in [10.visualize-gender](https://greenelab.github.io/iscb-diversity/10.visualize-gender.html#sup_fig_s1) an increasing trend of honorees who were women, especially in the group of ISCB Fellows, which markedly increased after 2015.
 Through 2019, there were a number of years when meetings or ISCB Fellow classes have a high proportion of honors for male honorees and none that appeared to have exclusively female honorees.
 We sought to examine whether or not there was a difference in the proportion of female names between authorships and honors.
 A multiple logistic regression of this proportion for the groups and year did not reveal a significant difference (_p_ = 0.19).